 Grey to Green 2

 Temporary cycle routes should maximise the benefits of existing programmes of works.
-An example of this is the Grey to Green 2 project which is providing new cycle ways on Snig Hill (already open), Castlegate, Blonk St, Exchange St and Exchange Place.
-This is due for completion at the beginning of July and ties with the timescales for the COVID-19 Temporary changes to footpaths and highways.
+An example of this is the Grey to Green 2 project which is providing new cycle ways on Snig Hill, Castlegate, Blonk St, Exchange St and Exchange Place.

 The scheme removes longstanding barriers and links up the city centre with several long distance walking/cycle routes including: